jsode64/rslug/README.md

 - Simple API: Get started instantly with the `slugify!` macro.
 - Highly Configurable: Use the `Slugifier` builder for custom separators, case control, and more.
 - Unicode Support: Non-ASCII characters are intelligently transliterated to their ASCII equivalents.
+- Performance-Optimized ASCII: Includes a `slugify_ascii` method for maximum speed with ASCII-only input.
 - Lightweight: `rslug` is tiny and has minimal dependencies.
 - Fast: Built for performance, ideal for web servers and static site generators.